 It’s no secret Switzerland is expensive.
 I’ve been a handful of times since 2001, mostly passing through but a couple of times on longer stays in Zurich.
 I don’t know why I’d expect anything different but I still get sticker shock each time I arrive.
 I can barely even afford to eat in Switzerland which is why I normally make a picnic in my hotel room rather than eating out!
 I’m so cheap, I know.
+But Switzerland is a beautiful country and worth visiting, so where to stay in Zurich?

 So when figuring out where to stay in Zurich it’s more than finding the best area or coolest design hotel, which are my normal criteria for accommodation, but instead what fits the budget becomes the priority.